Apostolic Mission: How the Risen Jesus Defined the Church’s Work

 Document Introduction: Why Mission Must Be Clarified First

-Every faithful movement must answer one question before all others: What has the risen Jesus sent his church into the world to do?
-Vision describes the future we long to see.
-Values describe the character with which we walk.
-Structures and strategies describe how we organize our life together.
-But mission defines the central task entrusted to the church in this age.
-Without clarity here, every other effort becomes scattered, reactive, or shaped by culture rather than Scripture.
+The Central Question: What has the risen Jesus sent his church into the world to do?
+Vision describes the future the church hopes to see.
+Values describe the character with which believers are called to walk.
+Structures and strategies describe how churches organize their common life.
+Mission defines the central task Jesus entrusted to his church in this age.
+When mission is unclear, everything else becomes scattered, reactive, or shaped more by culture than by Scripture, and leaders begin to measure faithfulness by activity rather than obedience.

-This document stands first in the Apostolic Series because mission is the foundation for every other apostolic category.
-Calling makes sense only in light of the mission Jesus gives.
-Virtues show the kind of people who can sustain that mission.
-Principles describe the ethos by which the mission is carried out.
+How This Document Fits in the Series: This document stands first within The Apostolic Pattern because mission governs every other apostolic category.
+Calling is intelligible only in light of the mission Jesus gives.
+Virtues describe the kind of people who can sustain that mission.
+Principles express the commitments that keep the mission faithful.
 Strategy explains how the mission advances from place to place.
-Without mission, these documents would drift into biography, moralism, or methodology.
-With mission clarified, they become a coordinated pattern under the authority of Christ.
+This document provides the orienting center that the remaining documents develop and apply in distinct but integrated ways.

-The purpose of this document is to listen carefully to the one commission Jesus has already given—to define from Scripture the task he entrusted to his church, to distinguish that mission from broader biblical responsibilities, and to establish implications for contemporary practice that can guide churches and networks for generations.
-What follows is not a human mission statement.
-It is an attempt to hear, without addition or subtraction, the assignment the risen Christ has given to his people.
+Purpose and Approach: The purpose of this document is to listen carefully to the one commission Jesus has already given.
+It defines the church’s mission from Scripture, distinguishes that mission from broader biblical responsibilities, and establishes a foundation that can guide churches and networks for generations.
+This document submits the church’s plans to the assignment the risen Christ has already given.
+The church receives his commission without addition or subtraction.

 Broad and Narrow Uses of “Mission”